tranberg/cluster/README.md

 -----
 - cluster.py: Building of networks and various calculations.
 - plotter.py: Uses output from cluster.py to produce figures.
+- scatterplotter.py: Uses output from cluster.py to produce nice figures.
-- mp_cluster.py: Multiprocessing approach to solving very large networks.
+- cluster_mp.py: Multiprocessing approach to solving very large networks.
+Using 4 cores it is about 36 times slower than the direct approach in cluster.py.
+- cluster_mt: Marcus' attempt.

 Samples
 -------